 A "control structure" is any line or block of code that influences the way the code is executed.
 Control structures affect the flow of the program.
 They include repeating lines of code or selecting whether to execute specific lines of code.
 Sequence and repetition (loops) are control structures.

 To understand the impact of changing the number of repetitions in each loop of a code with nested loops, the student could experiment with a variety of number combinations and record the results.
-Then the student could create a code and share it with the class, who would then predict the outcome of the code.
+Then the student could write a code and share it with the class, who would then predict the outcome of the code.
 For example, the student could use the code below and see the effect of a variety of numbers on the arrangement of apples.

 The representation of sprites in an array becomes even more obvious when using nested loops to define the rows and columns of the layout.